irplonk/automated-turbulence-detection/README.md

 ```

 ### Running
-To run the application, run the following line in the server directory:
+To run the application, run the following line in `server`:
 ```
 python manage.py runserver
 ```